octoman90/binsize.js/README.md

 ## To-do

+-   Size arithmetic
 -   Parsing size from a string
--   Outputting size as a formatted string
--   Size arithmetic
+-   Support for sizes bigger than 1023TB